 However, in this way, the risk of growing mold will be increased.

-If you live in mild climate, this way may be not suitable.
+If you live in a mild climate, this way maybe not be suitable.

-When using a basket, you also need to keep eyes on bugs, birds, and other animals.
+When using a basket, you also need to keep eye on bugs, birds, and other animals.